Is my Swiss salary enough to cover childcare costs?

 Do the maths!

-So, before you accept an employment offer, be sure to sit down and do the maths to avoid an unpleasant surprise once the nursery bills start to pile up!
+So, before you accept an employment offer, be sure to sit down and do the maths to avoid an unpleasant surprise once the childcare bills start to pile up!

-If you need more detailed information about childcare in your area, arrange an online consultation with your local education expert! https://swisseducationconsulting.ch/
+If you need more detailed information about childcare costs in Switzerland and in your area, arrange an online consultation with your local education expert! https://swisseducationconsulting.ch/